Calls and Capabilities: Communicate With Other Components And Peers

 Why it matters

-Web 2.0 flourished thanks in part to ‘mashups’, applications that combined the functionality of multiple publicly accessible APIs that allowed apps and services to use each other’s data.
+Web 2.0 flourished thanks in part to ‘mashups’, applications that combined the functionality of multiple publicly accessible APIs in new and creative ways.
 Holochain enables a richer sharing of functionality and data between apps, anchoring the experience in the end-user’s agency.
 This increases application development velocity and encourages the development of standard, shared component libraries.
 Remote calls, on the other hand, allow agents in one app to interact privately without publishing any data to the DHT.

 Client, inter-zome, bridge, and remote calls: who can call whom

 You might remember from Application Architecture that all back-end functionality of a Holochain application is contained in the DNA, or rather, the individual zome libraries in the DNA.
-Any externally exposed functions in those libraries are exposed in turn by the host as the DNA’s public API.
+Any externally exposed functions in those libraries, specifically the coordinator zomes, are exposed in turn by the conductor as the cell’s public API.
 There are four scenarios when this API might be accessed.
 In every scenario, it could be considered a remote procedure call.

-An agent makes things happen in their cell by calling one of its public functions through the app interface, which is a WebSocket port that the conductor makes available on the agent’s device.
+An agent makes things happen in her cell by calling one of its public functions through the app interface, which is a WebSocket port that the conductor makes available on the agent’s device.
 The thing making the calls is a client of some sort — a GUI, a shell script, a long-running service, anything that can speak WebSocket.
-The important thing to remember is that, because the conductor only exposes the app interface on the local machine, the UI has to live on the local machine.
-This helps discourage anyone from impersonating the owner of the cell.
+The important thing to remember is that, because the conductor only exposes the app interface on the local machine, the client has to live on the local machine too.
+This protects the cell from being accessed by anyone other than its owner.